sequentech/iam/README.md

     $ createdb -O authapi authapi
     ```

-4. Run:
+4. Load initial data.
+This command create username admin with password admin, CHANGE IT:
     ```
+    $ ./manage.py loaddata initial
+    ```

+5. Run:
+    ```
     $ ./manage.py runserver
     ```

-5. In production, for use celery, you need configure in setting the rabbitmq-server and execute:
+6. In production, for use celery, you need configure in setting the rabbitmq-server and execute:
     ```
     $ ./manage.py syncdb
     $ ./manage.py celeryd